-Red Bell Pepper is best in vitamin C, which could assist you in protecting from ulcers.
+Red Bell Pepper is high in vitamin C, which could assist in protecting you from ulcers.
 For one, vitamin C plays a significant part in healing wounds.
 Individuals who have a vitamin C deficiency are more likely to get ulcers.
 You can get this nutrient through citrus fruits, strawberries, kiwis, and a few of the vegetables, too.

 Ginger is a known anti-inflammatory agent, and it is rich in antioxidants.
 It is a dominant ingredient in Chinese medicine.
 Ginger, in a few doses, can act as an anti-inflammatory in your body.
 Excess of ginger can, however, worsen the condition.

 Avoid meat that has loads of fatty substances.
 Instead, you could consume lean ground beef, egg whites, skinless chicken breast and lean fish.